What is Intermittent Fasting?

 What about that conventional wisdom to eat three meals per day, or that breakfast is the most important meal of the day?
 Those might be the preferences of our modern culture, but fasting may have a precedent that reaches back further.
 Humans are wired to go for long stretches without food.
 Until recently, in the long timeline of evolution, we were hunters and gatherers who had to search and work for our food, physically.
 More recently, but before The Information Age, we could imagine that life, including meal times, was more in sync with the cycles of nature and in particular the hours of lightness and darkness.

-Fast-forward to the present day where we have 24/7 entertainment, food delivery, and many of our options for earning a living are sedentary, in front of screens.
+Fast-forward to the present day where we have 24/7 entertainment, and food delivery, and many of our options for earning a living are sedentary, in front of screens.

 As a result of our heritage of occasional food scarcity and life in sync with biological rhythms, we may actually be designed to thrive with a bit more time between meals, less time digesting, and more time in recovery.
 Here’s what scientific research says about intermittent fasting.